hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ## 2020-10-08
 ### Centola, D. (2010).

-1. Within the unstructured conition, there are more non-obese adopters than obese adopter, both in terms of number and percentage;
+1. Within the unstructured condition, there are more non-obese adopters than obese adopter, both in terms of number and percentage;

 2. Across conditions: homophily boosted adoption among both the obese (*P* < 0.01) and the non-obese people (*P* < 0.05), using Mann-Whitney U test.

 We can see that homophily had a significant effect on adoption of healthy behaviors.
-However, is it because obese people are more likely to be **exposed** to the behavior, or those who are exposed are morely likely to adopt these behaviors in a homophilous group?
+However, is it because obese people are more likely to be **exposed** to the behavior, or those who are exposed are more likely to adopt these behaviors in a homophilous group?

 3. It turns out that within both conditions, the relative percentage of the obese and the non-obese **did not** differ significantly.

 4. Across conditions: homophily boosted both the number and the fraction of the obese who were exposed to the behavior (*P* < 0.05), using Mann-Whitney U test..
 This happened despite that obese people initially had greater exposure in the unstructured networks.

-5. Did homophily affect the adotion rate among those exposed?
+5. Did homophily affect the adoption rate among those exposed?
 The effect was significant among the exposed obese people (*P* < 0.01), using Mann-Whitney U test, but not among the exposed non-obese individuals.

 I like this study: simple, and impactful.